What is an Operational Plan? (2021 Update)

 What key actions need to be completed to fulfil the goals you set out to achieve?
 It is important to detail the specific activities and events you wish to implement in order to reach your objectives.
 For example, your business may want to execute marketing strategies that focus on product, pricing and market position.

 Set a reasonable ‘due date’ for each goal.
-Timelines are vital.
-Setting goals and mapping out projects within a reasonable timeframe will help you avoid unnecessary and substantial delays.
+Timelines are vital and, consequently, setting goals and mapping out projects within a reasonable timeframe will help you avoid unnecessary and substantial delays.

 Is there a budget summary?
 What financial and material resources are required to complete each goal?
 A clear and comprehensive budget is a useful way of preventing your business wasting money and resources.